Vacuum Table FAQ

 What if we move factories?

 No problem.
 All Aeronaut vacuum tables are modular and easy to assemble.
 Tables are shipped flat packed, and assembled on your site.
-So it is fairly easy to move cutting systems and something which happens quite regularly.
+So it is fairly easy to move cutting systems and health insurance for real estate agents something which happens quite regularly.

 Can we convert an existing cutting table into a vacuum table?